-It’s hard to believe, but social media as we know it today has only been around for the past decade.
-As a medium of communication, social media now dominates all other forms of communication.
+It’s hard to believe, but social media as we know it today has only been around for the past decade and how parents can use Christian social media plays an important part of communication.
+Social media now dominates all other forms of communication.
 Social media is the number one reason folks get online.
 Facebook recently announced that they have over two billion users.
 That’s almost one third of the planet using a single platform for communication.

 Social media discussions in ministry used to center around how to use it.
 What role does it have in the church?
 How can we use it effectively to spread the gospel message?
 Who should manage it?
 These were good discussions as churches are naturally able to post current content to the various social media platforms thanks to the content created for Sundays each week.
 There are also plenty of resources available on the topic of how to use social media effectively in churches and ministries.